-How Addiction occurs.
+How Addiction occurs?

-A complex Physiological and psychological response to external stimuli called Addiction.
+A complex Physiological and psychological response to external stimuli is called Addiction.
 The brain changes in function and structure being linked to Addiction.
 Researchers and addiction experts accept these three addictive processes.

 Let’s discuss it in detail below:

-When the human brain gets in contact with kinds of stuff like caffeine, tobacco, or a drug like MD and cocaine, neurotransmitters like dopamine get flooded, which leads to pleasurable sensation.
+When the human brain gets in contact with kinds of stuff like caffeine, tobacco, or a drug like MD and cocaine, neurotransmitters like dopamine get flooded, which leads to a pleasurable sensation.

-In other words, the specific substance gets immune to our body, or we can say is we get used to it when it comes to drugs where there is a high risk of lethal overdose.
+In other words, the specific substance gets immune to our body, or we can say we get used to it when it comes to drugs where there is a high risk of lethal overdose.
 Drug tolerances are very dangerous.

 Users who try to go cold chicken can experience severe withdrawal symptoms.
 Depending on the product, withdrawals include headache, pain in bones and muscles, tremors, vomiting, and feeling uneasy.

-CBD and it’s working process?
+CBD and its working process?

-The brain functions on the signal in this way it can regulate the process all over the body, allowing it to maintain stability or homeostasis a fancy term for biochemical balance.
+The brain functions on the signal in this way it can regulate the process all over the body, allowing it to maintain stability or homeostasis, a fancy term for biochemical balance.

-CBD interacts with the endocannabinoid system in our body can activate the 5-HT1A receptors that are sensitive to serotonin a neurotransmitter.
+CBD interacts with the endocannabinoid system in our body and can activate the 5-HT1A receptors that are sensitive to serotonin a neurotransmitter.